 - Some may also find a placement at other nearby monastaries or at a village school in the mountains.

-After they finish a year of service, they come back to us provided we have space for them.
-They then complete grades 11 and 12, some while continuing to work part-time at SMD or elsewhere.
-Generally, these student aim to become health workers, social workers or teachers.
+After the Seniors finish a year of service, they come back to us provided we have space for them.
+They then complete grades 11 and 12 outside of SMD while living with us on campus.
+Generally, these students aim to become health workers, social workers or teachers.
+We pay for their tuition and offer room and board at SMD until they are done with their program.
+Some also continue to work part-time at SMD or elsewhere to assist with their living expenses.

 The IB is the most academically challenging high school education possible.
 Universities waive First Year requirements if a student has excelled in the IB programme.
 We think the IB programme is particularly fitting for SMD kids.
 From the IBO mission statement: